GetPageSpeed/nginx-extras-docs/docs/modules/phantom-token.md

 The tl;dr is a very simple API gateway that is blazing fast, highly scalable, and without any bells and whistles to get in the way.
 All the code is here, so it's easy to change and use with other OAuth servers even!

-## Configuration Directives
+## Module Configuration Directives

+Version 2.0 introduced a **BREAKING CHANGE** to use updated configuration directives.\
+See [previous configuration instructions](https://github.com/curityio/nginx_phantom_token_module/tree/1.6.0) to configure older releases.

 ### Required Configuration Directives

-All the directives in this subsection are required; if any of these are omitted, the module will be disabled.
+The directives in this subsection are required; if any of these are omitted, the module will be disabled.

 #### phantom_token